Beherit: Return to black metal, Engram (2009)

 Beherit was reformed in 2008, with original members Nuclear Holocausto (having returned to Finland from Thailand) and Sodomatic Slaughter, and newcomers Ancient Corpse Desekrator and Abyss.
 The new album is a return to the black metal genre, and also marks Beherit's return to a full band configuration after existing as a solo project from 1994 until its disbandment in 1996.
 The album, entitled Engram, is the band's third black metal album (fifth overall) and first in 14 years.

-A sixth album, Bardo Exist was released in 2020.
+A sixth album, Bardo Exist, was released in 2020.
 This album marked a return to the black ambient style.

 Conflicts

 Beherit were one of the first second-wave black metal bands.
-In the early 1990s, but due to Beherit and groups such as Impaled Nazarene and Barathrum, the Finnish scene was becoming more and more recognized.
+In the early 1990s, due to Beherit and groups such as Impaled Nazarene and Barathrum, the Finnish scene was becoming more and more recognized.
 This eventually resulted in a Norwegian-Finnish conflict often named the "Dark War".
 According to Isten fanzine's obviously satirical article, the conflict originated from several misunderstandings and practical jokes, involving Laiho, but Mika Luttinen of Impaled Nazarene believed he received death threats in Norwegian.
-His band's first album had a statement saying "no orders from Norway accepted", which Luttinen later admitted to be stupid and childish.
+His band's first album had a statement saying "no orders from Norway accepted", which Luttinen later admitted being stupid and childish.
 Laiho commented on the conflict in an interview for January 1994 issue of Masters of Brutality magazine:

 "When we started the band about 4 years ago we knew this and so that's okay.
 Now there are more people against us ‘cause of these new rules and all these stupid rumours spread by our Norwegian enemies... but I don’t care so much.
 But that’s a bit sad that the black metal underground scene is totally split."